avfs/avfs/readme.md

 	infos, _ := vfs.ReadDir(rootDir)

-	fmt.Println("number of dirs :", len(infos))
+	log.Println("number of dirs :", len(infos))
 	for _, info := range infos {
-		statT := fsutil.AsStatT(info.Sys())
+		sst := vfsutils.ToSysStat(info.Sys())
-		u, _ := vfs.LookupUserId(int(statT.Uid))
+		u, _ := vfs.LookupUserId(sst.Uid())

-		fmt.Println("directory :", info.Name(),
+		log.Println("directory :", info.Name(),
 			", mode :", info.Mode(),
 			", owner :", u.Name())
 	}
 }
 ```

 ## Status

 Don't be fooled by the coverage percentages, everything is a work in progress.
-All the file systems pass the common test suite, but you should not use this
+All the file systems pass the common test suite, but you should not use this in
-in a production environment at this time.
+a production environment at this time.

 ## Diagram

-The interface diagram below represents the main interfaces, methods and relations between them :
+The interface diagram below represents the main interfaces, methods and
+relations between them :

 <img src="avfs_diagram.svg" style="max-width:100%;">

 ## File systems

 All file systems implement at least `avfs.FS` and `avfs.File` interfaces.
+By
-By default, each file system supported methods are the most commonly used
+default, each file system supported methods are the most commonly used from
-from packages `os`, `path/filepath` and `ioutil`.
+packages `os`, `path/filepath` and `ioutil`.
+All methods (except `TempDir` which
-All methods (except `TempDir` which is found in packages `os` and `ioutil`)
+is found in packages `os` and `ioutil`)
 have identical names as their functions counterparts.
-The following file systems are currently available :
+The following file systems
+are currently available :

 File system |Comments
 ------------|--------